 - Distracted driving: Distractions are a danger for drivers of any type of vehicle, including tractor-trailers.
 Long-haul truck drivers often spend many hours alone, driving along monotonous roadways.
 To keep themselves entertained during this time, they may engage in distracting activities, including texting, talking on a cell phone, or browsing the internet.
 Additional distractions may come from GPS systems, stereos, or other vehicle controls.

-The car accident attorneys at Dolman Law have experience helping those who were injured by negligence to protect their rights and get compensation in a variety of types of truck accidents.
-Reach out to us today for legal help if you were injured or a loved one was killed.
+The Orlando truck accident lawyers at Dolman Law have experience helping those who were injured by negligence to protect their rights and get compensation in a variety of types of truck accidents, including tractor-trailers.
+Reach out to our Orlando truck accident attorneys today for legal help if you were injured or a loved one was killed.

 Common Injuries Sustained in Truck Accidents